zamaniramin549/assessment_lizard/README.md

 4) Create a new page for a user that can view his/her posts and be able to edit and delete any post they desire.
 Attention that the user should be authenticated.

-5) Create a search blog
+5) Create a search blog.

 Feel free to install any Django app or packages you need.